Codewizardy29/Cardi-flash/README.md

 # Cardi-flash
-A fun flash card generation tool. powered by AI.
+A fun flash card generation tool. powered by AI.developed by Dr SHARIQ KHAN